omerakben/deadline/capstone-server/README.md

 ## Logging

 All runtime warnings (Firebase init, etc.) use the standard logging API.
-Configure `LOGGING` in `deadline_api/settings.py` or via an environment‑specific module.
+Configure `LOGGING` in `deadline_api/settings.py` or via an environment-specific module.
 Example minimal config:

 ```python
 LOGGING = {